 Demolition takes time because the target is very large, with heavy structures.
 The safety of the nearby operators, such as the daycare centre and school, must also be taken into account in the choice of working methods and in the planning of working hours

 Demolition is carried out from Monday to Thursday for the time being.
-Daily working hours on the construction site are limited so that significantly noisy work is done from 9 am to 4 pm, work that causes normal construction site noise from 7 am to 6 pm, and quiet work until 8 pm.
+Daily working hours on the construction site are limited so that work that causes normal construction site noiseis done from 7 am to 6 pm, and quiet work until 8 pm.
+For particularly noisy work, there is a break from 3 pm to 5 pm.

 A notification of noise of the work has been submitted in advance to the City of Helsinki's environmental services.
 The working hours of the Bunker's demolition site are shorter than what the noise permit issued in early autumn 2024 allows.